mui/mui-x/docs/src/pages/components/charts/overview/overview.md

 # Charts

 <p class="description">The chart library you always wanted.
-Available in MIT and Commercial versions.</p>
+Available in MIT and Commercial versions (Not really, but watch this space!).</p>

 MUI charts are built using SVG elements and a lightweight dependency on d3.
 Build your own charts using the decoupled, reusable React components avialable in the package.

 ## Overview

+The chart library is the product of a hackthon at the first MUI company retreat, with a team of local and remote participants iterating on some core components produced @mbrookes.

+It's hacky, buggy, and incomplete; but we're proud of what we achieved in a limited amount of time, and hope that it will ultimately form the basis of a set of MIT chart components, with a paid extension for more advanced and esoteric ones.

 This is the set of charts available at this moment: